Sayfullah-Saied/Sayfullah-Saied/README.md

 - 🌐 Strong background in **enterprise networking, system administration, and IT operations**
 - 🎓 Certified **CCNA** & **CEH**
 - 🧑‍💻 Hands-on experience with **Help Desk operations**, resolving common **end-user issues**, and IT troubleshooting
-- 🔐 Interested in **network security, monitoring, and incident response**
-- 💬 Talk to me about **networking, troubleshooting weird user issues, security basics, and IT best practices**
-- ⚡ Fun fact: I enjoy breaking things in labs so they *don’t* break in production 😄

 ---